Podilisanthosh/Rose-Bot/README.md

 The `__stats__()` function is for retrieving module statistics, eg number of users, number of chats.
 This is accessed through the `/stats` command, which is only available to the bot owner.

+GOKUL JUNIOR COLLEGE
+nd
+INTERMEDIATE 2 year {civics}
+important questions
+➢ LONG QUESTIONS {10 MARKS}
+1. Explain the causes for the origin of Indian National Movement?
+2. Explain the salient features of Indian constitution?
+3. Explain the fundamental rights as incorporated in the Indian constitution?
+4. What are the differences between fundamental rights and directive principles of state policy?
+5. Describe powers and functions of president of India?
+6. Describe the powers of prime minister of India?
+7. Explain the various factors which led to the agitation for a separate Telangana State?
+8. Discuss the formation of Telangana as the New State in the Indian union?

+➢ SHORT QUESTIONS {5 MARKS}
+9. Write about the important events during the Gandhian Phase of Indian National Movement?
+10. Write about the functions of Supreme Court of India?
+11. Write about election of vice president and his powers and functions?
+12. Write about Powers and Functions of State Governor?
+1

+13. Write about Powers and Functions of State Governor?
+14. Explain Powers and Functions of the Chief Minister?
+15. Describe the main Provisions of the 73 Constitution Amendment Act, 1992?
+16. Explain about Central Election Commission?
+17. Elucidate various types of Terrorism in Indian Context?
+18. Explain the Provisions of Gentlemen’s Agreement?
+19. What is E-Governance?
+20. Discuss the merits and demerits of E-Governance?
+21. What is SMART Governance?
+22. Explain any two Features of Indian Foreign Policy?
+23. Briefly describe the Powers and Function of the Secretary General?

+➢ VERY SHORT QUESTIONS {2 MARKS}
+24. Moderates?
+25. Preamble?
+26. Universal Adult Franchise?
+27. Socialistic Principles?
+28. Any four Fundamental Duties?
+29. What is an Electoral College, who are the members of Electoral College?
+30. National Emergency?
+31. NITI AYOG?
+32. Balwanth Rai Mehta Committee?
+2

+33. L.M Singhvi Committee? {deleted}
+34. Gram Sabha?
+35. Write about Electoral Photo Identity Card {EPIC}?
+36. Coalition Politics at National level?
+37. Forms of Corruption?
+38. Whistle Blowers?
+39. Sakala Janula Samme?
+40. Million March?
+41. In which year the RTI was enacted and enforced?
+42. What is BIMSTEC?
+43. Who are the members of SAARC?
+44. List the main organs of UNO?
+45. Who are the members of BRICS?
+46. What is Panchasheel?

+******
+3